Best User Experience eCommerce Websites

 With the hundreds of products on their website, build.com decided to make it as simple as possible for customers to find what they’re looking for.

 With their categories strategically laid out on the homepage and including images to complement their navigation, customers are easily able to find what they’re looking for.

 Home Depot does something that most eCommerce sites should do.

-What is that something?
-They include a section which allows users to compare products.
+What is that?
+They include a section that allows users to compare products.

-This can prove useful for customer who want an alarm clock for example but aren’t too sure which style they want.
+This can prove useful for customers who want an alarm clock for example but aren’t too sure which style they want.

 Customers can easily look at this section, find similar products, compare pricing, and see ratings.
 This makes for a better overall experience for customers who want to see their options.